YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 In most cases, computed properties are more appropriate than watchers.
 When there is a need to perform an asynchronous or expensive operation, a `watch` option is a better choice than the computed properties.

 ### 2.4.
 Class and Style Bindings
 When `v-bind:class="classObject"` is used, all properties of the `classObject` are bind to the class attribute.
 Both the `:class="{ active: isActive, 'text-danger': hasError }"` and `:class="[activeClass, errorClass]"` are fine.
+The values of `activeClass` and `errorClass` are set as the class value.

 The same syntax can be used for inline styles with the `v-bind:sytle` directive.

 ### 2.5.
 Conditional and List Rendering
 Conditional: `v-if`, `v-else`, `v-show` (only toggles the `display` CSS).

-List: `v-for` (with element/index, or value, key and index).
+Use `v-for` with element/index, or value, key and index.
+It takes an integer `v-for="n in 10"`.
 It can be used in components.
 It is recommended to provide a key with `v-for` whenever possible.

 Vue also defines array methods: `set()`, `push()`, `pop()`, `shift()`, `unshift()`, `splice()`, `sort()`, and `reverse()`.
 There are non-mutation methods such as `filter()`, `concat()`, and `slice()`.
 Don't use `items[index] = value` because Vue cannot monitor the changes.